About the Planning Commission

 The Planning Commission works to develop and maintain a comprehensive plan that provides a vision of what the city will look like in 20 years.
 The commission also manages the city’s zoning ordinance which is the main tool used to implement the comprehensive plan and regulate land use.
 Another responsibility of the commission is to review various types of development proposals within the city based upon the guidance provided by those resources.

 An ongoing responsibility of the Planning Commission is to review various types of development proposals within the city.
 A major responsibility of the planning director is to provide recommendations to the commission regarding those proposals.
 The city’s chief zoning official is charged with administering the zoning ordinance on a day-to-day basis, with the assistance of Neighborhood and Economic Operations staff.
 The deputy city attorney is available to consult on the legal ramifications of the decisions made by the commission.
 Other municipal officials are also consulted as needed.

 The Planning Commission is comprised of nine members.
 The mayor, the city manager, and a council person are automatically members of the Planning Commission.
 The other six members are appointed from among the residents of the city.
 The council person and citizen members of the commission are appointed by the mayor with the consent of the City Council.

 If you're interested in serving on the Planning Commission, an

 Meetings and Agendas

-Meetings of the Planning Commission are generally organized for 6 p.m. on the first Wednesday of each month in the 2nd Floor City Hall Council Chambers at 161 W. Michigan Ave. in Jackson, MI 49201.
+Meetings of the Planning Commission are generally organized for 6 p.m. on the first Wednesday of each month.
+All meetings will be held virtually until further notice due to COVID-19 guidelines.

-A 2020 meeting and deadline schedule is available online.
-Meeting cancellations will be posted on the City's main homepage and social media.
+A 2021 meeting and deadline schedule is available online.
+City Meeting and Event Calendar.